bitcoin-sv/merchantapi-reference/README.md

 ```

-Now anyone `specialuser` using this token will offered special fee rates when uploaded.
+Now any `specialuser` using this token will be offered special fee rates when uploaded.
 The special fees needs to be uploaded through admin interface

 To validate a token, you can use `validate` command: